 - The Role of the Supports Broker & Collaborative Partnerships

 - Developing Community Connections, Relationships, and Natural Supports

 - Person-Centered Thinking and Planning

 - Reportable Incidents - Protection from Abuse and Neglect

 Questions and Accommodations Requests

-If you have any questions regarding the online modules or classroom certification registration or need to request reasonable accommodations (at least two weeks advance notice required), please email Denise Beckett: email@example.com.
+If you have any questions regarding the classroom certification registration or need to request reasonable accommodations (at least two weeks advance notice required), please email Denise Beckett: email@example.com.